toryerickson/Entropica-Forest-Forensic-Model/README.md

 ## 🏔️ THE MOUNTAINTOP - COMPLETE

-This is the **complete, bulletproof** Entropica Forensic Model Booklet 4, including:
+This is the Entropica Forensic Model Booklet 4, including:

 1. **Forest Architecture** - Autonomous purpose creation (Level 5 Emergent)
 2. **Swarm Ecosystem** - Cross-trunk correlation and webbing